lyft/clutch/docs/development/frontend/overview.md

 ### @clutch-sh/core

 The Core package consists of various reusable components that are shared between workflows and/or other Clutch packages.
-This can span from things like the application provider, which renders the Clutch app, and resolver component ([see above](./###Resolver)) to something as simple as a centralized button component.
+This can span from things like the application provider, which renders the Clutch app, and resolver component ([see below](#using-the-resolver-component)) to something as simple as a centralized button component.

 It’s important to note that all components which reside in this package should be developed in a reusable manner and should have a wide application.
 Workflow-specific code should not be contributed to the core package.